codeprimate/mywebmaze/README.md

 2. **Adjust Cell Size**: Use your mouse wheel (on computer) or pinch gesture (on phone) to make cells larger or smaller
 3. **Resize the Maze**: Drag the bottom-right corner to change dimensions
 4. **Trace the Path**: Click and drag to trace the path from entrance to exit
+5. **Arrow Key Navigation**: Use the arrow keys (↑↓←→) to navigate through the maze step by step for precise movement
-5. **Mobile Tilt Controls**: On mobile devices, use the Tilt toggle to enable navigation by physically tilting your device
+6. **Mobile Tilt Controls**: On mobile devices, use the Tilt toggle to enable navigation by physically tilting your device
-6. **Hard Mode**: Toggle "Hard Mode" to only see part of the maze while solving for an extra challenge
+7. **Hard Mode**: Toggle "Hard Mode" to only see part of the maze while solving for an extra challenge
-7. **Track Performance**: Use the timer and star rating system to measure your solving skills
+8. **Track Performance**: Use the timer and star rating system to measure your solving skills
-8. **Download**: Save your maze as an SVG or PNG file using the download buttons
+9. **Download**: Save your maze as an SVG or PNG file using the download buttons
-9. **Multiple Mazes**: Create a PDF with multiple mazes on a single page using the "Multiple Mazes" button
+10. **Multiple Mazes**: Create a PDF with multiple mazes on a single page using the "Multiple Mazes" button
-10. **Reset Path**: Clear your traced path with the reset button to try again
+11. **Reset Path**: Clear your traced path with the reset button to try again
-11. **Share Mazes**: Bookmark or share the URL of any maze - the seed number in the URL (e.g., #12345) creates the exact same maze every time
+12. **Share Mazes**: Bookmark or share the URL of any maze - the seed number in the URL (e.g., #12345) creates the exact same maze every time

 ## Implementation